-The MPEG-H Info Tool (MHIT)28 provides an overview of all information associated with content masters that are supported by the MPEG-H Audio system.
+The MPEG-H Info Tool (MHIT)38, part of the MPEG-H Authoring Suite, provides an overview of all information associated with content masters that are supported by the MPEG-H Audio system.
 These range from file-related information (e.g., date of creation, file size, etc.) to a representation of the metadata which is carried in the file (e.g.: labels, number of presets, etc.).
 The Scene Summary provides a list of information with several levels of detail.
 The unfolded tree view shows all the metadata of an MPEG-H Scene that is relevant for experts who need a deeper insight into the details.
 In addition to providing information, the MHIT is also equipped with automated tests for ADM-based content.